Document-level Event Extraction with Efficient End-to-end Learning of Cross-event Dependencies: Proposed Approach

-Inference aims to find $\bm{\hat{y}} = \mathrm{argmax}_{\bm{\hat{y}}}v(\bm{x}, \bm{\hat{y}})$ for every pair of input and output.
-A local optimum of $v(\bm{x}, \bm{\hat{y}})$ can be efficiently found by performing gradient ascent that runs linear in the size of label.
-Given the fact that \DVN~ enjoys higher scalability compared with other structured prediction algorithms, we leverage \DVN~ to capture cross-event dependencies.
+The inference aims to find $\bm{\hat{y}} = \texttt{argmax}_{\bm{y}}v(\bm{x}, \bm{y})$ for every pair of input and output.
+A local optimum of $v(\bm{x}, \bm{y})$ can be efficiently found by performing gradient ascent that runs linear in the size of label.
+Given \DVN~'s higher scalability compared with other structured prediction algorithms, we leverage \DVN~ to capture cross-event dependencies.

-\paragraph{Deep Value Networks Integration} Local trigger classifer predicts the \textit{event type probability} for each token independently $\bm{\hat{y}}^{trig}_i$, as described in \Cref{sec:base_model}. \DVN~ takes in \textit{predicted probability distributions} from local trigger classifiers and embeddings of all spans as inputs $v(\bm{x},\bm{\hat{y}}^{trig})$.
-Structure-aware outputs $\bm{\tilde{y}}^{trig}$ should correct errors made by the local trigger classifier due to uncaptured cross-event dependencies. $\bm{\tilde{y}}^{trig}$ is obtained by performing $h$-iteration updates on $\bm{\hat{y}}^{trig}_i$ using gradient ascent with regard to $v$,\footnote{We set $h$=20 for best empirical performance.}
+\paragraph{Deep Value Networks Integration} Local trigger classifier predicts the \textit{event type scores} for each token independently. \DVN~ takes in predictions from local trigger classifiers $\bm{y}^{trig}$ and embeddings of all tokens $\bm{e}$ as inputs.
+Structured outputs $\bm{\hat{y}}^{trig}$ should correct errors made by the local trigger classifier due to uncaptured cross-event dependencies. $\bm{\hat{y}}^{trig}$ is obtained by performing $h$-iteration updates on local trigger predictions $\bm{y}^{trig}$ using gradient ascent,\footnote{We set $h$=20 for best empirical performance.}